-- (a) Overtime Regular-season - (1) During regular-season games, if at the end of three (3) periods, the score shall be tied, each team shall be awarded one point in the League standings. - (2) The teams will then play an additional overtime period of five (5) minutes with the team scoring first declared the winner and being awarded an additional point.
-The overtime period shall be played with each team at a numerical strength of four (4) skaters and one (1) goalkeeper. - (3) The overtime period will be commenced immediately following a three (3) minute rest period during which the players will remain on the ice.
+- (a) Overtime Regular-season - (1) If a game is tied at the end of regulation time, each team will be awarded 1 point in the League standings.

+- (2) Teams will play an additional 5-minute, sudden-death overtime period with the team scoring first declared the winner and awarded 1 additional point in the standings.
+The overtime period will be played with each team at a numerical strength of 4 skaters and 1 goaltender. - (3) The overtime period starts following a 3-minute rest period during which time the players will remain on the ice.
 The teams will not change ends for the overtime period.
+Goaltenders can go to their respective players' benches during the rest period.
+Penalized players must remain in the penalty box.
+Should a penalized player exit the penalty box during the rest period, the player will be returned immediately to the penalty box by the officials with no additional penalty being assessed, unless the player commits an infraction of any other rule.

+(b) Overtime - Regular-season - Extra Attacker

+- (1) A team will be allowed to pull its goaltender in favor of an additional skater in the overtime period.
+However, should that team lose the game during the time in which the goaltender has been removed, the team would forfeit the automatic point rewarded for the tie at the end of regulation play, except if the goaltender has been removed at the call of a delayed penalty against the other team. - (2) Should the goaltender proceed to the bench for an extra attacker due to a delayed penalty call against the opposing team, and should the non-offending team shoot the puck directly into their own goal, the game will be over and the team that was to be penalized declared the winner.

+(c) Overtime - Regular-season - Penalties

-Goalkeepers may go to their respective players' benches during this rest period, however, penalized players must remain on the penalty bench.
-Should a penalized player exit the penalty bench during this rest period, he shall be returned immediately by the officials with no additional penalty being assessed, unless he commits an infraction of any other rule. - (b) Overtime Regular-season Extra Attacker - (1) A team shall be allowed to pull its goalkeeper in favor of an additional skater in the overtime period.
-However, should that team lose the game during the time in which the goalkeeper has been removed, it would forfeit the automatic point gained in the tie at the end of regulation play, except if the goalkeeper has been removed at the call of a delayed penalty against the other team. - (2) Should the goalkeeper proceed to his bench for an extra attacker due to a delayed penalty call against the opposing team, and should the non-offending team shoot the puck directly into their own goal, the game shall be over and the team that was to be penalized declared the winner. - (c) Overtime Regular-season Penalties - (1) When regulation time ends and the teams are 5 on 3, teams will start overtime 5 on 3.
-Once player strength reaches 5 on 4 or 5 on 5, at the next stoppage of play, player strength is adjusted to 4 on 3 or 4 on 4, as appropriate.
-When regulation ends and teams are 4 on 4 teams will start overtime 3 on 3. - (2) If at the end of regulation time teams are three (3) skaters on three (3) skaters, overtime starts three (3) skaters on three (3) skaters.
-Once player strength reaches five (5) skaters on four (4) skaters or five (5) skaters on four (4) skaters or four (4) skaters or four (4) skaters or four (4) skaters on four (4) skaters, as appropriate. - (3) At no time will a team have less than three players on the ice.
-This may require a fifth skater to be added if a two-man advantage occurs. - (4) If a team is penalized in overtime, teams play four (4) skaters against three (3) skaters. - (5) In overtime, if a team is penalized such that a two-man advantage is called for, then the offending team will remain at three (3) skaters while the non-offending team will be permitted a fifth skater. - (6) At the first stoppage of play after the two-man advantage is no longer in effect, the numerical strength of the team will revert back to either four (4) skaters on four (4) skaters or a four (4) skaters on three (3) skaters situation, as appropriate.
+- (1) When regulation time ends and the teams are 5-on-4, teams will start overtime 4-on-3. (added, clarification) - (2) When regulation ends and teams are 4-on-4 teams will start overtime 3-on-3. - (3) When regulation time ends and the teams are 5-on-3, teams will start overtime 5-on-3.
+Once player strength reaches 5-on-4 or 5-on-5, at the next stoppage of play, player strength is adjusted to 4-on-3 or 4-on-4, as appropriate. - (4) If at the end of regulation time teams are 3-on-3, overtime starts with 3-on-3.
+Once player strength reaches 5-on-4 or 5-on-5, at the next stoppage of play, player strength is adjusted to 4-on-3 or 4-on-4 as appropriate. - (5) At no time will a team have less than 3 players on the ice.
+This will require a 5th skater to be added if a 2-man advantage occurs. - (6) If teams are both full strength (4-on-4) in overtime and one team is penalized, teams play 4-on-3. - (7) In overtime, if a team is penalized creating a 2-man advantage, then the offending team will remain at 3 skaters while the non-offending team will be permitted a 5th skater.
+At the first stoppage of play after the two-man advantage has expired, the numerical strength of the team will revert back to either 4-on-4 or 4-on-3, as appropriate.